Scaseco/nqpatch-posix/README.md

 # RDFPatch NQ Posix

 Patches large RDF files like Wikidata in less than 1 hour on consumer hardware.
+All involved files most be based on byte sorted N-Quads such as produced by `LC_ALL=C sort -u`.

+* Arguments that start with a `@` are interpreted as "factory expressions" for rdfp streams.

+Omitting the `@` will try to decode files using `zcat`.
+On many systems, default `zcat` only support gzip, but installing `sudo apt install zutils` overrides this with a general customizable decoding system.

 ```bash
 ./rdfpatch-nq-apply.sh \